This article is based on my experience from over 45 years of perfecting my stock-trading strategies and risk-control

 Sell Premium on S&P Futures When Volatility Is High

 Selling options is known as selling premium, but you want that premium to be as high as possible, so you increase the chances of it eroding in value quickly.
 Remember that term, Time Decay?

 In order to know that you are getting a decent premium, the best indicator is the volatility.
 Every commodity has a different volatility indicator.

 For example, I sell premium on the E-mini S&P Futures options.
 I keep an eye on the VIX.
 That’s the implied volatility of the S&P 500 index options.

 The Chicago Board Options Exchange (CBOE) calculates the VIX on a continuous bases while the futures are trading.

 When the VIX is historically low, I wouldn’t think of selling short.
 However, when I see an opportunity because the S&P suddenly shot up or down, I check the VIX.
 If it also moved up, I might consider selling a put or a call option, depending on which way the market moved.

 When you expect the market (or commodity) to go up, sell a put.
 That means you’re long the market.
 A put option will lose value when the market goes up.
 It will also lose value if the market doesn’t move at all.
-This is due to that wonderful time decay again.
+That's due to the incredible time decay again.

 Reversely, if you expect the market to drop, sell a call.
 That means you’re short the market.
 A call option will lose value when the market goes down or stays the same.